ayylmao-vorp/onlyblock/README.md

 4. Click "Load unpacked" and select the extension folder
 5. The OnlyBlock icon should appear in your browser toolbar

+**Note**: The extension will work without icons, but if you want to add custom icons:
+1. Open `create-icons.html` in your browser
+2. Click "Download Icons" to get the PNG files
+3. Place the downloaded files in the `icons/` folder
+4. Add the icon section back to `manifest.json` (works for both Chrome and Firefox)

 ### Firefox
 1. Download or clone this repository
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox" in the sidebar
-4. Click "Load Temporary Add-on" and select the `manifest.json` file
+4. Click "Load Temporary Add-on" and select the `manifest-firefox.json` file
+5. **Note**: Firefox uses manifest v3 with background scripts, while Chrome uses service workers

 ## How It Works

-OnlyBlock uses pattern matching to detect common OnlyFans link formats:
+OnlyBlock uses pattern matching to detect common OnlyFans link formats and specific phrases:

+**Link Detection:**
 - `onlyfans.com`
 - `onlyfans.co`
 - `of.ly`